The Nottinghamshire and District

 challenges.

-long-term value of their clients’ holdings.
+value of their clients’ holdings.
 Material issues identified via their

 stewardship monitoring may lead to engagement directly with an investee